1914 Giro d'Italia: Race summary

 The race itself began at midnight.
-Angelo Gremo won the stage ahead of Carlo Durando and Alfonso Calzolari who finished over thirteen minutes in arrears.
+Angelo Gremo won the first stage ahead of Carlo Durando and Alfonso Calzolari who finished over thirteen minutes in arrears.
 After those three finishers, 34 more crossed the line with the last rider finishing 7 hours after Calzolari.
 Only three aspiranti riders remained.
+Three riders were disqualified for being pulled by cars, which meant that half of the cyclists were already out of the race after the first stage.